Last Updated on July 2, 2026 by Daniel Globe

 That approach mattered because it let the company scale through control of existing inventory rather than slow, ground-up development.

-By focusing on acquisition and management efficiency, you’d see Sheraton build a more expansive network that later stretched from Maine to Florida.
+By focusing on acquisition and management efficiency, Sheraton built a more expansive network that stretched across the eastern United States and, by 1949, into Canada.

 The model was practical, expansion-oriented, and disciplined, laying the groundwork for the brand’s early national reach.